horizon2038/A9N/README.md

 A test root server that is started by the A9N microkernel.

+> [!IMPORTANT]
-**Please keep in mind that the initial implementation is a simple one for testing purposes only,
+> **Please keep in mind that the initial implementation is a simple one for testing purposes only,
-and you will need to implement most of the functionality yourself.
+> and you will need to implement most of the functionality yourself.
-This implementation will vary depending on the OS that uses the A9N kernel as its core.**
+> This implementation will vary depending on the OS that uses the A9N kernel as its core.**

 ## Architecture Status